-1. Separation and identification of organic mixture.

-2. Bulk separation and identification of groups.
+- 1. Separation and identification of organicmixture. - 2.
+Bulk separation and identification of groups.

-1 Acquires knowledge in separate any organic mixture and identify it.

-2 Acquires knowledge in bulk separation and groups identification of 1.
-To understand the concept of quantum mechanics
+- 1 Acquires knowledge in separate any organic mixture and identifyit. - 2 Acquires knowledge in bulk separation and groupsidentification of

-Principles of Physical Chemistry Theory:
+Principles of Physical Chemistry

-2.To understand the concept of microwave, vibration, Raman, UV-Visible, NQR and 47 Mossbauer spectroscopic techniques.

-3. To understand the concept of electromagnetic radiation with matter.

-4.To understand knowledge about the fundamental concepts like black body radiation, photoelectric effect, Schrodinger wave equation and applications, etc.
+- 1. To understand the concept of quantum mechanics - 2.To understand the concept of microwave, vibration, Raman, UV-Visible, NQR and 47 Mossbauer spectroscopic techniques. - 3.
+To understand the concept of electromagnetic radiation with matter. - 4.To understand knowledge about the fundamental concepts like black body radiation, photoelectric effect, Schrodinger wave equation and applications, etc.

-1.Learn the principles of microwave, vibration, Raman, UV-Visible, NQR and 47 Mossbauer spectroscopic techniques.

-2. Know the interaction of electromagnetic radiation with matter.

-3. Gain knowledge about the fundamental concepts like black body radiation, photoelectric effect, Schrodinger wave equation and applications, etc.
+- 1.Learn the principles of microwave, vibration, Raman, UV-Visible, NQR and 47 Mossbauer spectroscopic techniques. - 2.
+Know the interaction of electromagnetic radiation with matter. - 3.
+Gain knowledge about the fundamental concepts like black body radiation, photoelectric

-4.Acquire knowledge on calculation of ionization energy and binding energy by simple expressions.
+- effect, Schrodinger wave equation and applications, etc. - 4.Acquire knowledge on calculation of ionization energy and binding energy by simple expressions.